 In order to comply with the 90% Income Test, we formed the Taxable Subsidiaries as wholly owned taxable subsidiaries for the primary purpose of permitting us to own equity interests in portfolio companies which are "pass-through" entities for tax purposes.
 Absent the taxable status of the Taxable Subsidiaries, a portion of the gross income from such portfolio companies would flow directly to us for purposes of the 90% Income Test.
 To the extent such income did not consist of income derived from securities, such as dividends and interest, it could jeopardize our ability to qualify as a RIC and, therefore, cause us to incur significant U.S. federal income taxes.
 The Taxable Subsidiaries are consolidated with MSC Income Fund for generally accepted accounting principles in the United States of America ("U.S. GAAP") purposes and are included in our consolidated financial statements, and the portfolio investments held by the Taxable Subsidiaries are included in our consolidated financial statements.
-The Taxable Subsidiaries are not consolidated with MSC Income Fund for income tax purposes and may generate income tax expense, or benefit, as a result of their ownership of the portfolio investments.
-The income tax expense, or benefit, if any, and any related tax assets and liabilities, are reflected in our consolidated financial statements.
+The Taxable Subsidiaries and the portfolio investments and may generate income tax expense, or benefit, if any, and any related tax assets and liabilities, are reflected in our consolidated financial statements.